Denmark pauses AstraZeneca vaccine jabs to probe blood clots

 “The vast majority of people being vaccinated at the moment are elderly or have got underlying diseases,” said Dr. Paul Hunter, a professor of medicine at the University of East Anglia.
 “They will be at increased risk for all sorts of adverse outcomes, regardless of whether or not they have been vaccinated.”

-Hunter said there were 11 reports of blood clots in Britain, and none have been shown to have been caused by the AstraZeneca vaccine.
+Hunter said there were 11 reports of blood clots in Britain among the more than 11 million people given the AstraZeneca vaccine, and none have been shown to have been caused by the shot.
 He said pausing immunizations was also a risky decision in itself.

 “When you stop vaccinating, you know that some people will die of COVID-19,” he said.